• Skip to main content

 In fact, everyone has their own recipe for this spice mix, but in general, it is made with red chili, coriander seeds, fenugreek seeds, peppercorns, and cumin seeds.
 This looks reddish-orange in color which transforms our food more pleasing and appetitive.

-This spicy curry powder has the rich, earthy, robust flavors that enhance the food than you imagine.
+This spicy curry powder has the rich, earthy, robust flavors that enhance the food than you imagine-like this curry aioli.
 You can use in meat, fish, shrimp, or vegetables for a nick kick and zing.

 Recipes that you can use this spice blend